Our AuthorsShowcasing books published by our clients

 More Chips for Mum

-Delma Brunello had written an interesting account of her life growing up in Brisbane and her manuscript contained numerous family photos with descriptive captions.
-As Delma’s intention was for her book to be purely for family members to read and enjoy, only a light editorial proofread was required, followed by page layout/typesetting and cover design.
-We arranged short-run digital printing of Delma’s memoir in full colour.
+Delma had written about her life growing up in Brisbane during the 1940s, 50s and 60s, and her manuscript contained numerous family photos with descriptive captions.
+As Delma’s intended goal for her book was simply for family members to read and enjoy her story, only a light editorial proofread was required, followed by the typesetting and cover design stages.
+We then arranged short-run digital printing of Delma’s book in full colour.

 A children’s picture book by Dennis Comino